digixone/net2ftp-filemanager/README.md

 # net2ftp-filemanager

-  Net2Ftp module allows you to connect to your FTP and manage files on broswer.
+  Net2Ftp modules allows you to connect to your FTP and manage files on broswer.
 <br>
 <p>This module is still on Alpha test and it is not fully integrated to Sentora or ZPanel panel.<br>
 Feel free to part or modify this for your personal settings and view as long as you don't<br>